sudoblark/sudoblark.python.core/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the core Python library for Sudoblark, mainly used to power [magpie]() - a CLI tooling intended to augment CI/CD operations.
+This is the core Python library for Sudoblark, mainly used to power CLI tooling to augment CI/CD operations.

 The live source of documentation may be said to reside [here]().
 It is recommended for developers to at least read the "Developers notes" section